Social group walks - FAQs

 No. The Meetup software will automatically send you notifications of new walks that have just been scheduled.
 But if you have no intention of going, there is no need to rsvp 'no'.
 Just ignore the invitation.
 We only need to know if you are coming (rsvp 'yes'), and then if you subsequently change your mind (change your rsvp 'yes' to rsvp 'no').

-No. We vary the walk start times and the day so that people with regular commitments can still make some of the walks.
+No. We vary the walk start times throughout the year in response to changing temperatures, and the days so that people with regular commitments can still make some of the walks.
 So it's important to check the start time and day for each walk on Meetup.

 Yes, please!
 Around a third of our walkers prefer to keep their dogs on-leash, and several of our routes offer only limited off-leash opportunities anyway.
 Dogs should only go off-leash if they are well socialised and reasonably obedient.
 So if you have any doubts, it's best to be cautious.
 You and your dog will still have a great time!